College Style Guide

 Do not use when referring to students or countries.
 Instead write international student(s) or country(ies).

-foreign words, foreign language, foreign money, foreign names.
+Write: foreign words, foreign language, foreign money, foreign names.

 Many foreign words and phrases have been accepted universally within the English language, such as bon voyage, ciao, et cetera, versus.
 Other foreign words and abbreviations, especially legal and medical terminology, are not understood universally.
 In such cases, place the word/phrase in quotation marks and provide an explanation: “non compos mentis” is a Latin term meaning “not of sound mind.”

 Spell out amounts less than one and hyphenate: two-thirds, three-fifths.

 First year student, not, “She is a first year.”

 Note: The term “freshman” is not taboo, since students, parents, and faculty commonly use the term.